lukasm27/options-backtester-app/README.md

 ## Overview

-This is a full-stack web application that allows users to backtest a covered call options strategy for a given stock ticker.
+This is a full-stack web application that allows users to backtest options strategies for a given stock.
 The application uses a Python Flask backend to fetch financial data and run the simulation, and a React frontend to provide a user-friendly interface.